 Here at SolidBox, we encounter SOLIDWORKS and Mastercam users from a vast amount of industries.
-There seems to be one common question that we get from CAD/CAM folk across that wide array of industries, and that question is some variation of this:
+Consequently, there seems to be one common question that we get from CAD/CAM folk across that wide array of industries.
+That SOLIDWORKS workstation question is some variation of this:

 I just built an expensive gaming computer, can I use it to run SOLIDWORKS/Mastercam as well?”

-The honest-to-God truth is yes, most gaming computers would accept an installation of SOLIDWORKS, and yes, you could even do some modeling with it.
+The honest-to-God truth is yes.
+In fact, most gaming computers would accept an installation of SOLIDWORKS.
+And yes, you could even do some modeling with the gaming computer.
 However, there are a few key reasons why gaming computers actually make pretty terrible options for CAD/CAM workstations.

 It’s incredibly easy for someone to take a look at the components list of a high-powered gaming computer and come to the conclusion that it should have enough power for CAD/CAM.
 Most gaming computers come spec’ed with higher-end Intel i7 processors, 32GB of RAM, and expensive 4GB graphics processors (GPU) – surely, a computer with those specs should be enough for SOLIDWORKS…